Google DeepMind interview, decoded.

 What questions does Google DeepMind ask in interviews?

 The questions below reflect the kinds of themes candidates report across DeepMind loops.
 Why DeepMind, and which of our research directions excites you most?
 Tell me about a project you owned end to end and what you would do differently.
 Describe a time you disagreed with a collaborator on a technical decision and how you resolved it.
 How do you handle a sudden shift in research priorities mid-project?
-Algorithmic coding such as implementing a Trie for prefix matching or a snapshot array ML theory such as deriving backpropagation, the bias-variance trade-off, and comparing loss functions Math foundations including eigenvalues and SVD, Bayes rule, and multivariate optimization Discussing your own paper or project and defending its methodology, weaknesses, and extensions
+Algorithmic coding ML theory Math foundations Your own work

 How do I prepare for a Google DeepMind interview?